 A panel may be locked into a certain mode by pressing the MODE LOCK button.
-The mode buttons on the modes row will be removed and the panel mode will not change when APPLY ALL is used to change the rest of the surface.
+The mode buttons on the modes row will be removed and the panel mode will not change when APPLY MODE TO ALL PANELS is used to change the rest of the surface.
 Press the MODE LOCK button again to unlock.

-User Layouts
+User Layout

-User layouts are stored arrangements of modes on the surface panels.
-The USER LAYOUT 1, 2 and 3 buttons in the lower half of the modes row allow switching between these layouts.
+User layout is a stored arrangements of modes on the surface panels.
+The USER LAYOUT button in the lower half of the modes row allows switching to this layout.